Subject Matter Expert Team

 Cindy Glover, Kardia Group Project Staff, supports the development of workshop materials and documents workshop activities.

-Honestly, while diversity and inclusion was the common framing for "change" in our units and it was important to have a team change project, I felt like the professional development around change management is something that's not easily accessible for most [engineering] faculty and thus I'd say it comprised some of the most valuable aspects of TECAID.
-I will also say that TECAID would not be nearly so valuable if the quality of the facilitators was less than that of Diana, Karen and Mark.”
+Honestly, while diversity and inclusion was the common framing for "change" in our units and it was important to have a team change project, I felt like the professional development around change management is something that's not easily accessible for most [engineering] faculty.
+Thus, I'd say it comprised some of the most valuable aspects of TECAID.
+I will also say that TECAID would not be nearly so valuable if the quality of the facilitators was less than that of [our Subject Matter Experts].”